Pavichi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19th script Display all lines of the file /etc/ssh/sshd_config starting with a lette 20th script Replace all characters A and c from input to Z and e respectiviy.
 21st line Create a script that removes all letters c and C from input.
+22nd line Write a script that reverse its input.